Skip to content

 In case administrative rights cannot be granted to the technical user, please do the following:

 1. Disable automatic webhook creation by setting the corresponding expert option of the repository connector.
-You can also set the default of this option for new projects by passing the following JVM argument on the start of Teamscale: -Dcom.teamscale.mergerequest.disable-automatic-webhook-creation=true
+You can also set the default of this option for new projects by passing the following JVM argument on the start of Teamscale: -Dcom.teamscale.mergerequest.disable-automatic-webhook-creation-default=true

 2. Disable deletion of merge request comments with replies using the following JVM argument: -Dcom.teamscale.mergerequest.bitbucket.server.disable-comment-with-reply-deletion=true